cosmic-bkyle/usra-project/README.md

 # Rubik's Cube USRA Project

 This is a research‑oriented codebase exploring machine learning techniques to try to improve human performance in the [Fewest Moves Challenge](https://www.speedsolving.com/wiki/index.php?title=Fewest_Moves_Challenge) for the standard Rubik’s Cube.
-The project is underway for the Summer of 2025!
+The project is underway for the summer of 2025!

 ---
 ## Source Code